 5.3 If a Club has two teams in one of the MMT Knock-out Competitions they shall be placed in different halves of the draw.

 5.4 A team that plays in a lower division of the MMT Knock-out Competition shall have home advantage at all stages of the competition up to and including the Semi-Finals if drawn to play a team in a higher division.

 5.5 All stages of the MMT Knock-out Competitions up to and including the semi finals shall be played at the home ground of the first named team in the draw subject to 5.4 above.

-5.6 First Round matches of each MMT Knock-out Competition shall be played on Saturday 14th October 2017 with a preliminary round if required on Saturday 9th September 2017.
+5.6 First Round matches of each MMT Knock-out Competition shall be played on Saturday 13th October 2018 with a preliminary round on Saturday 8th September 2018.

 5.7 The Quarter Finals of each MMT Knock-out Competition shall be played on Saturday 24th November 2018